The Johnson homomorphism and its kernel: Introduction

-In the early 1980's, Dennis Johnson published a sequence of remarkable papers on $\Torelli(\Sigma_{g,n})$ (see \cite{JohnsonSurvey} for a survey).
-Many of his results center on the so-called {\em Johnson homomorphisms}, which were defined in \cite{JohnsonHomo}.
-Letting $H = \HH_1(\Sigma_{g,n};\Z)$, these are homomorphisms
+\paragraph{Johnson's work.} In the early 1980's, Dennis Johnson wrote a sequence of remarkable papers about $\Torelli{\Sigma_{g}^n}$ (see \cite{JohnsonSurvey} for a survey).
+Many of his results center on the {\em Johnson homomorphisms}, which he defined in \cite{JohnsonHomo}.
+Letting $H = \HH_1(\Sigma_{g}^n;\Z)$, these are homomorphisms

-which measure the ``unipotent'' part of the action of $\Torelli(\Sigma_{g,n})$ on the second nilpotent truncation of $\pi_1(\Sigma_{g,n})$.
-They have since been found to play a role in the study of invariants of $3$-manifolds and in the geometry/topology of the moduli space of curves.
+which measure the ``unipotent'' part of the action of $\Torelli{\Sigma_{g}^n}$ on the second nilpotent truncation of $\pi_1(\Sigma_{g}^n)$.
+The Johnson homomorphisms subsequently showed up in many different parts of mathematics; for instance, $3$-manifold topology (see, e.g.\ \cite{GaroufalidisLevine}), the geometry of the moduli space of curves (see, e.g.\ \cite{HainTorelli, PutmanParkCity}), and number theory (see, e.g.,\ \cite{MatsumotoParkCity}).
+The kernel $\JKer{\Sigma_g^n}$ of $\tau_{\Sigma_g^n}$ is known as the {\em Johnson kernel}.

-The goal of this paper is to generalize two of Johnson's theorems. \begin{enumerate} \item Define $\JKer(\Sigma_{g,n}) = \Ker(\Tau{\Sigma_{g,n}})$.
-In \cite{JohnsonKg}, Johnson proved that $\JKer(\Sigma_{g,n})$ is generated by right Dehn twists $T_x$ about separating curves $x$.
+\paragraph{Our results.} The goal of this paper is to generalize two of Johnson's theorems. \begin{compactenum} \item For $g \geq 0$ and $n \leq 1$, Johnson \cite{JohnsonKg} proved that $\JKer{\Sigma_{g}^n}$ is generated by {\em separating twists}, that is, Dehn twists $T_x$ about separating curves $x$.
 We will generalize this to the ``subsurface Torelli groups'' defined by the author in \cite{PutmanCutPaste}.
-Our proof is independent of Johnson's work, so in particular it provides a new proof of of his theorem.
-Our new proof is much less computationally intensive than Johnson's proof. \item In \cite{JohnsonAbel}, Johnson proved that if $g \geq 3$, then modulo torsion the Johnson homomorphism gives the abelianization of $\Torelli(\Sigma_{g,n})$.
-We will generalize this not only to subsurface Torelli groups, but also to certain finite-index subgroups of $\Torelli(\Sigma_{g,n})$. \end{enumerate}
+Our proof is independent of Johnson's work, so in particular it provides a new proof of his theorem.
+Our new proof is much less computationally intensive than Johnson's proof. \item For $g \geq 3$ and $n \leq 1$, Johnson \cite{JohnsonAbel} proved that modulo torsion the Johnson homomorphism gives the abelianization of $\Torelli{\Sigma_{g}^n}$.
+We will generalize this not only to subsurface Torelli groups, but also to certain finite-index subgroups of $\Torelli{\Sigma_{g}^n}$. \end{compactenum}